Blog

 My journey into trauma-informed practice

-Soon after qualifying as clinical supervisor, my interest for understanding secondary traumatization took shape and I started to do supervision for non clinicians, realising that there was very little awareness and training about the need to work from a trauma-informed approach, that included understanding of self-care to maintain resilience.
+Soon after qualifying as clinical supervisor, my interest for understanding secondary traumatisation took shape and I started to do supervision for non clinicians, realising that there was very little awareness and training about the need to work from a trauma-informed approach, that included understanding of self-care to maintain resilience.

 Through that work I started to see first-hand the impact of working with the pain and suffering of others in myself and the professionals I supported.